 12 We ask God to guide our words and speech, to forgive us when we offend or fail to speak up for others, and to help us realize the power of our words when we give witness to God’s work in the world through Jesus Christ.

-13 Today is “God’s Work.
-Our Hands.”
+13 Today is “God’s work.
+Our hands.”
 Sunday.
 We remember in our prayers our brothers and sisters in Christ – of all ages – engaged in loving service with others on this day and every day.

 14 In our daily life as baptized children of God, we pray to be filled with the same relentless spirit of service and compassion as Jesus.

-15 We remember in our prayers people who trace their heritage to Mexico, Central and South America and the Caribbean, and the 147 Latino ministries of the ELCA, especially during National Hispanic Heritage Month.
+15 We remember in our prayers people who trace their heritage to Mexico, Central and South America, and the Caribbean, and the 147 Latino ministries of the ELCA, especially during National Hispanic Heritage Month.

 16 We give thanks for the generosity and concern of youth and congregations at the ELCA Youth Gathering for raising more than $402,000 for ELCA World Hunger-supported water projects around the world.

 17 Our faith and our mission in the world do not rest on human wisdom but on the power of God.
-We pray that God will work in and through us, and that we will be humble and willing servants in the world.
+We pray that God will work in and through us and that we will be humble and willing servants in the world.

-18 We remember in prayer the 800 associates in ministry, clergy, deaconesses and diaconal ministers who serve in specialized pastoral care ministries with people who are ill, imprisoned, elderly, troubled, conflicted and afflicted.
+18 We remember in prayer the 800 associates in ministry, clergy, deaconesses and diaconal ministers who serve in specialized pastoral-care ministries with people who are ill, imprisoned, elderly, troubled, conflicted and afflicted.

-19 We pray that God guide our wisdom and actions in everything we do, and that our lives manifest peace, gentleness, mercy, actions reflecting God’s will, justice and sincerity.
+19 We pray that God guide our wisdom and actions in everything we do and that our lives manifest peace, gentleness, mercy, and actions reflecting God’s will, justice and sincerity.

 20 We give thanks in our prayers that by grace we have been saved through faith – a gift from God for all humankind.